Do you need a marketing Ron Swanson or Obi-Wan Kenobi leading your team?

 Marketing strategists look toward the future.
 Marketing generalists tend to maintain the status quo.

-As you weigh the pros and cons of an FCMO vs. full-time CMO, also consider whether they can grow and lead your business into the future.
+As you weigh the pros and cons of a Fractional Chief Marketing Officer vs. full-time CMO, also consider whether they can grow and lead your business into the future.

 You need an Obi-Wan leading your Ron Swansons

-If your business doesn’t have someone with a strategist mindset (or if your budding marketing strategist needs some time to grow), it’s time to consider an FCMO.
+If your business doesn’t have someone with a strategist mindset (or if your budding marketing strategist needs some time to grow), it’s time to consider a Fractional Chief Marketing Officer.

 At 8 SIGNAL, the goal of our fractional marketing services is to help your business succeed with innovative marketing strategy.
 We want to see your business grow and NEED a full-time CMO — and exemplify the strengths of a marketing strategist in the interim.